Hard Cases and Abortion

 For many women, having an abortion leaves lifelong psychological scars.
 A mother’s maternal instinct is to save her child.
 What mother on a sinking ship would not put the life vest on her children first?
 If a car was careening out of control, wouldn’t every mother push the baby carriage out of the way first, even if that meant she might be hit by a car?

-Abortion advocates don’t think of it that way because they have effectively dehumanized babies in the womb.
-Abortion providers work very hard at promoting this deception.
+Abortion providers don’t want you to think of it that way.
+They work very hard at dehumanizing babies in the womb.
 And that’s because they profit greatly from it.
-Unfortunately this deception does not always last.
+But their deception does not always last.
 And it’s the moms who suffer.
 It’s true that God offers healing to them.
 However, the process can be difficult.

 - You’re pro-life until your daughter is raped, and you’re forced to watch her suffer through her pregnancy, only to have her die in a failed attempt to abort at home.